 Hired your Confinement Nanny?
 Prepare these first

-Once you’ve confirmed your confinement nanny, you’ll still need to do a little planning on the home-front.
-There’ll be one more person in the house for about a month.
-You’ll also have to ensure that you have the necessary items ready as soon as you are home from the hospital after baby is born.
+Once you have confirmed your confinement nanny, you will still need to do a little planning on the home-front.
+Firstly, there will be one more person in the house for about a month.
+In addition, you will also have to ensure that you have the necessary items ready as soon as you are home from the hospital after baby is born.

 1. Sort out sleeping arrangements

 Your confinement nanny will need a comfortable place to sleep during her stay.
-It’ll be great if you have a spare bed in the nursery.
-If not, do prepare a mattress, pillow and blanket.
-As she will need to get up repeatedly during the night, a thicker mattress will make it easier for her to do her job.
+If you have a spare bed in the nursery, she can sleep there.
+If not, do prepare a mattress, pillow, and blanket for her in another room.

 2. Prepare confinement herbs in advance